scriptrdotio/howto/remote/invoke_rest_api.md

 **IMPORTANT**: the body field always contained stringified data.
 You will have to parse it in your script.

 The below sections provides cover different scenarios through code examples.
-In the latter, we will be using an online test API (https://fakerestapi.azurewebsites.net/api/Books).
+In the latter, we will be using public online test APIs.

 ## How to issue a GET request